Research

 Working Papers

-Laying Down the Welcome Mat: The Impact of the ACA Medicaid Expansion on Health Coverage for Previously Eligible Children (Link)
+Laying Down the Welcome Mat: The Impact of the ACA Medicaid Expansion on Health Coverage for Previously Eligible Children [Link]

-AbstractIn this paper, I estimate the effects of the Patient Protection and Affordable Care Act Medicaid Expansion on health coverage among families with children who were previously eligible for Medicaid prior to the expansion.
-I utilize the American Community Survey (ACS) from 2012 to 2017 and adopt a difference-in-differences approach that measures the changes in health coverage for Medicaid/CHIP eligible children before and after the ACA Medicaid expansion.
-I find that there are modest yet significant increases in public coverage across all years for children who were previously eligible for Medicaid and CHIP prior to the expansion, providing evidence of a "welcome mat" effect.
-However, I observe significant crowding out in employer-sponsored insurance for children who were previously eligible as well as children who became newly eligible under the new adjusted gross income (MAGI) thresholds established after 2014.
+from 2012 to 2017, I adopt a difference-in-differences approach that measures the changes in public and private coverage for Medicaid and CHIP eligible children before and after the enactment of the ACA Medicaid expansion.
+I find that there are modest yet significant increases in public coverage for children who were previously eligible for Medicaid and CHIP prior to the expansion, providing evidence of a “welcome mat” effect.
+However, I see observe significant crowding out in employer-sponsored insurance for both previously eligible children and children who became newly eligible as a result of the new adjusted gross income (MAGI) thresholds established after 2014.
+My findings not only establish, under the ACA Medicaid expansion, clear evidence of a “welcome mat” effect for children across various age and income groups, but they may also suggest that parents favor fully subsidized public coverage over partially subsidized private insurance for their children.

 Works In Progress